Labels or Instructions

 How do you do it?

 - Input control and form field labels should be clear and concise.
-One or two words should be sufficient in most cases.

 - Instructions should be clear and concise and avoid adding clutter and confusion.